-How to Make a Professional Resume?
+How To Improve A Professional Resume?

-Simple Tweaks to Build your Professional Resume
+Simple Tweaks To Improve Your Professional Resume

 If you have been actively applying for the jobs and haven’t heard back from any of the employers, revisit your resume.
 There is always room for improvement and maybe what looks to you as perfect work history or amazing professional skills aren’t that appealing for the target readers.
 Maybe the length of different sections needs to be stretched?
-In this post, you will learn how to make a professional resume?
+In this post, you will learn how to improve a professional resume?
 We have some simple tips that will help you

 - Don’t Overlook the Placement of Buzzwords